maraujo010/dashboard/README.md

 - The websockets server is generating random data.

 #### Tools/frameworks
-- The map plugin is done with OpenLayers and Open Street Maps.
+- The map plugin is created with OpenLayers and Open Street Maps.
-- That chart is done using D3.js
+- All the charts are created with D3.js
-- HTML5 localStorage is used to persist data since last 10 days
+- HTML5 localStorage is used to persist for the last 10 days